by Kara-Leah Grant

 Whether you’ve had a Kundalini Awakening, are curious about the process of awakening Kundalini, think you might have some of the symptoms of a Kundalini Awakening or are looking for support for a Kundalini Awakening, you’re in the right place.

 Over the last decade, I have explored Kundalini Awakenings from many perspectives, including hearing from by people who’ve had spontaneous awakenings and gone on to live healthy and productive lives.
+I’ve also integrated fully my experience of Awakening, and I now work with a number of students supporting them to integrate their awakenings, plus run this (very affordable) online Integrate Your Kundalinī Awakening course.

-Yes, a spontaneous awakening can be a frightening thing, but Kundalini Awakening is the evolutionary destiny of us all.
+A spontaneous awakening can be a frightening thing, but Kundalini Awakening is the evolutionary destiny of us all.

 What is a Kundalini Awakening?